raspberrypilearning/astro-pi-flight-case/en/step_1.md

 ### What you will make

-Here is an example of how your finished Astro Pi 3D printed flight case might look:
+Here is an example of how your finished 3D-printed Astro Pi flight case might look:

 ![Finished case](images/install-joystick.png)

 ### What you will learn
-By following this resource you will learn:
+By following this resource you will learn how to:

-- How to 3D print the Astro Pi flight case
+- 3D print the Astro Pi flight case
-- How to correctly install the Astro Pi hardware inside the case
+- Correctly install the Astro Pi hardware inside the case
-- What fixtures and fittings you need to accomplish this

 This project covers elements from the following strands of the [Raspberry Pi Digital Making Curriculum](http://rpf.io/curriculum){:target="_blank"}: